MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 If you are defining a variable for a template or that has a static value, use a template expression.

 If you are setting a variable that will be populated at runtime, use a macro expression.
 The exception to this is if you have a pipeline where it will cause a problem for your empty variable to print out.
+For example, if you have a conditional logic that relies on a variable having a specific value or no value.
 In that case, you should use a runtime expression.

 ## Set variables in pipeline